jfkcooper/SScanSS-2/docs/interface.rst

 The preferences dialog divides the setting into 3 sections: General, Graphics and Simulation.

 * In the General section, global settings such as custom instrument path and update checks can be changed.
+Themes can also be changed from this section (the theme will be apply after the software restarts).
 * In the Graphics section, the colour and sizes of most rendered object can be changed, all the graphics settings are self-explanatory.
 * In the Simulation section, the simulation accuracy, order etc. can be tweaked, each setting is explained in detail